 Examples:

-• Legacy Systems in Healthcare: Many healthcare organizations continue to rely on outdated legacy systems that are expensive to maintain and vulnerable to cyber threats.
-These systems often lack modern security features, making them prime targets for cyberattacks.
+Legacy Systems in Healthcare: Many healthcare organizations continue to rely on outdated legacy systems that are expensive to maintain and vulnerable to cyber threats.
+These systems often lack modern security features, making them prime targets for cyberattacks and cyber risks.

 Reason: Clinging to outdated technology can hinder an organization’s ability to implement effective cybersecurity measures.
 It is essential to assess the cost-benefit ratio of maintaining legacy systems versus upgrading to more secure solutions.